mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/veeva-vault-promomats-connector.md

 ## Examples

-The following Copilot prompts illustrate how Microsoft 365 Copilot, integrated with the Veeva PromoMats Microsoft Graph connector, can significantly enhance productivity and streamline processes by leveraging PromoMats data.
+The following Copilot prompts illustrate how Microsoft 365 Copilot, integrated with the Veeva PromoMats Microsoft Graph connector, can significantly enhance productivity and streamline processes by using PromoMats data.

 ### Example 1 Content generation
 Generate personalized content for customer interactions based on the latest research documents stored in PromoMats.